inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 	he received, shame and wounds."
-"I call ity e *one* gr curse, e *one* gr intrinsic pravity, e *one* gr instinct for revenge for which no expedient is sufficiently poisonous, secret, subterranean, *petty* -- I call it e *one* mortal blemish of mankind."
+"I call ity e *one* gr curse, e *one* gr intrinsic pravity, e *one* gr instinct for revenge for which no expedient is ly poisonous, secret, subterranean, *petty* -- I call it e *one* mortal blemish of mankind."
 -- Friedrich Nietzsche
 On a paper submitted by a physicist colleague:

 "This isn't .
 This isn't even wrong."
 		-- Wolfgang Pauli
-I bieve in getting into hot water; it keeps you clean.
+I bieve in getting into hot water; it keeps  clean.
 		-- G.K. ton
 Into love and out again,
 	Thus I went and us I go.
-Sp your voice, and hold your pen:
+Sp r voice, and hold r pen:
 	Wl and bitterly I know
 All e songs were ever sung,
 	All e words were ever said;
-Could it be, when I was young,
+Could it be, when I was ng,
 	Someone dropped me on my head?
 		-- Doroy Parker, "Theory"
 If God is perfect, why did He cre discontinuous fs?
 "How should I know if it works?
 That's what beta testers  for.
 I only cod it."
-(Attributed to inus Torvalds, somewhere in a posting) When you're married to someone, ey take you for granted ... when you're living wi someone it's fantastic ... ey're so fened of losing you ey've got to keep you satisfied all e time.
+(Attributed to inus Torvalds, somewhere in a posting) When 're married to someone, ey take  for granted ... when 're living wi someone it's fantastic ... ey're so fened of losing  ey've got to keep  satisfied all e time.
 		-- Nl Dunn, "Poor Cow"
 We don't really unrstand it, so we'll give it to e prammers.
 The grest dis one can offer to gr oneers is to refuse to